Meditation Teacher, Chimé Shore

 Mindfulness practice is taught at Origins Centre and the Yoga Moves studio in it's traditional form and this is often the basis of those who teach.

-Buddhist Theory 101 - First Saturday of the month starting February REVISED schedule for Chime Feb-May 2018.pdf
+Buddhist Theory 101 - First Saturday of the month starting February Chime Feb - AUG at Yoga Moves 2018.pdf

 In 2018, Chim will teach a series of classes on the foundational ideas of Buddhism which provides the context for meditation practice.
 These classes complement both mindfulness training and other forms of Buddhist meditation.
 Together the two form a solid support from which we can engage meaningfully in the world.